VARSHINI71710/People_counting_yolo8/README.md

 Step	Command / Code
 1	Place your video in the project folder and set the path in app.py: python video_path = "/path/to/your/video.mp4"

 2	Adjust counting line position in app.py: python line_position = 600

 3	Run the script:
 bash python app.py
-4	Press q to stop the video playback

 🧠 How It Works
 Loads a pre-trained YOLOv8 model (yolov8n.pt).